Documentation Index

 | Service Discovery | Built-in DNS | Agent serves .internal domains |

-| Agent Communication | Pull-based HTTP | Agent polls expected state and reports status |
+| Agent Communication | Pull-based HTTP | Agent polls expected state and receives leased commands through status reports |

 Node Types